davmac314/dasynq/doc/USAGE.md

 in the child process, if it is needed.

 The implementation may use `SIGCHLD` to detect child process termination.
-Therefore you should not try to watch `SIGCHLD` independently.
+Therefore you should not try to watch `SIGCHLD` independently, and should not try to add a watch for the `SIGCHLD` signal.

 Creating two event loop instances in a single application is not likely to work well, or at all.
 (This limitation may be lifted in a future release).

-You must not register a watcher with an event loop while it is currently registered.
+Watchers can be registered with only one event loop at any given time.
+You must not attempt to register and already-registered watcher with the same or another event loop.